 After the iPhone 13, the future of Apple's iPhone Mini hangs in the balance

-Reports suggest there might not be an iPhone 14 Mini next year after the iPhone 12 Mini struggled to gain traction.
+Reports suggest that the long-term future of Mini phones looks iffy after Apple's iPhone 12 Mini struggled to gain traction.

 More in www.cnet.com